tdauth/wowr/README.md

 Hence, I am trying to collect replays with the game ending to reconstruct the bug.

 [crashes](./crashes) contains folders with map and replay files of the corresponding games.

+## History of the Map

+Warcraft III: Reforged fun map based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/#resource-3941) which has been created by the users DeMoNiKuS and EvilPitlord.
+DeMoNiKuS modified the map World of Warcraft by EvilPitlord.

 ## Reconstruction